waspeer/pug-bulma/README.md

 All modifiers are set as attributes.
 This keeps the intention clear, since attributes are named.

-Right now this package is still developed.
-The documentation will be updated to contain more examples.
+Right now this package is still developed as is the [documentation](/docs/).

 ## License
 MIT © Wannes Salomé